Sign in to my account

 Share this page

 Flash storage is a data storage technology based on high-speed, electrically programmable memory.
-The speed of flash storage is how got its name: It writes data and performs random I/O operations in a flash.
+The term “flash” comes from the speed with which it writes data and performs random I/O operations.

 Flash storage uses a type of nonvolatile memory called flash memory.
-Nonvolatile memory doesn’t require power to maintain the integrity of stored data, so even if your power goes out, you don’t lose your data.
+Nonvolatile memory doesn’t require power to maintain the integrity of stored data, so you won’t lose your data even if your power goes out.
 In other words, nonvolatile memory won’t “forget” the data it has stored when the disk is turned off.

 Flash storage uses memory cells to store data.
 Cells with previously written data must be erased before new data can be written.
 Flash storage can also come in several forms, from simple USB sticks to enterprise all-flash arrays.